DizNicolasAmor/interviews-practice/README.md

 ### Javascript

 **What does "data type" mean and how many data types are in JS?**

-Data type in programming is a classification that is used for specifying with kind of operation can be done with a given value.
+Data type in programming is a **classification** that is used for specifying with kind of operation can be done with a given value.

 In Javascript we have 6 different primitive data types:

 1. string
 2. boolean
 3. number
-4. null
+4. bigint
 5. Symbol
 6. undefined

+and 3 structural types:

+7. object
+8. function
+9. null

+Javascript has **dynamic types**.
+This means the same variable can be used to hold different data types.

 **What is hoisting?**

 Is a javascript mechanism where variables and function declarations are moved to the top of their scope before code execution.

 **What is Scope?**

 It's a policy that manages the availability of variables.
 In javascript we have different scopes:

 1. Block scope - Using let and const.
 2. Function scope - Using let, const and var.
 3. Module scope - For variables, functions and classes.